 This seat has the clip style LATCH anchors that aren't as nice or easy to use as the push button options.
-Attaching the clips is simple, but removing them require pushing in, twisting, and pulling back; if you forget to twist, it will reconnect.
+Attaching the clips is simple, but removing them requires pushing in, twisting, and pulling back; if you forget to twist, it will reconnect.

 Using the LATCH method is easy because the seat does most of the hard work for you by helping to get the straps tight without pulling on the straps.
 The seat portion of the cushion places pressure on the strap and tightens the car seat to the vehicle.
-The LATCH anchors are more difficult to loosen when you want to remove the seat, but that is fairly standard across all products.
+The LATCH anchors are more challenging to loosen when you want to remove the seat, but that is relatively standard across all products.

 The Advocate has both a recline angle adjustment feature and a level to help parents achieve the proper angle for correct installation.
 Angle adjustment uses a handle under the front edge of the seat (above left) and can be harder to access in the rear-facing position.
 It has seven recline angles.
 The level is a ball style inside a transparent casing that indicates the angle is correct when the ball rests in the labeled range, which is different for the rear and forward facing configurations (above right).

 Ease of Install - Belt

 The Advocate scored nicely with 9 of 10 for installation using the vehicle belt.
 The ease of installation is likely a result of the similar tightening process for the belt and LATCH straps found on ClickTight options.